'The best of prophets of the future is the past.'

 About

 Samuel Jardine is a Geopolitics Consultant and Historian.
 He is the Head of Research at London Politica and is also a Research Consultant for the Royal United Services Institute's (RUSI) Defence, Industries and Society programme where he provides research and analysis for a variety of projects.
-He is also a Policy Specialist for the Lunar Policy Platform, a global non-profit which facilitates consensus within the UN Committee on the Peaceful Uses of Outer Space (COPUOS) and supports the UN Office for Outer Space Affairs (UNOOSA) by creating dialogues with all stakeholders in the global space sector.
+He is also the Project Lead for the Open Lunar Foundation's Lunar Registry Project, and a Policy Specialist for the Lunar Policy Platform, a global non-profit which facilitates consensus within the UN Committee on the Peaceful Uses of Outer Space (COPUOS) and supports the UN Office for Outer Space Affairs (UNOOSA) by creating dialogues with all stakeholders in the global space sector.

 Sam is also a 2024 Foresight Fellow at the Foresight Institute within its "Space Technologies" programme where he researches governance, policy, and geopolitical risks for current and future space exploration and exploitation (and how to mitigate them) in the context of emerging strategic competition and great power rivalry.
 He is also a Research Associate for the Climate Change & (In)Security Project (CCIP); a collaboration by Oxford University and the British Army's think tank- The Centre for Historical Analysis and Conflict Research (CHACR), that seeks to enhance understanding of the insecurities created by climate change on national, human, and geopolitical security and advise how to mitigate or respond and communicating these insights to parliamentarians, policy-makers, and practitioners.
 The CCIP also provides the Secretariat to the All-Party Parliamentary Group for Climate and Security to help facilitate cross-party action on climate change's impact on security.

-Samuel is also a Senior Advisor at Luminint, a geopolitical intelligence firm, and a Strategic Adviser to the GorStra Research Group, a human rights think tank.
-Further to this, he is a current Affiliate and 2023 Research Fellow for the Open Lunar Foundation where he works on space geopolitics, strategic competition, policy and governance.
+Samuel is also a Senior Advisor at Luminint, a geopolitical intelligence firm, and a Strategic Adviser to the GorStra Research Group, an organisation providing investigative journalism on global democratic backsliding.
+Further to this, he is a current Affiliate and Researcher, and 2023 Research Fellow for the Open Lunar Foundation where he works on space geopolitics, strategic competition, policy and governance as well as being a Research Affiliate with the Center for Space Governance.
 Sam is also a freelance contractor with Mabway where he provides geopolitical, policy, and human-terrain related expertise and support for the design, implementation and delivery of UK Armed Forces warighting and sub-threshold field exercises.

 Samuel was formally the Project Manager for Lord Kerslake's independent cross-bench commission on UK Military Accommodation initiated at the request of Labour Shadow Defence Secretary, John Healey and supported by King's College London's Policy Institute.
 He was previously selected to be a RUSI Military Sciences "Rising Star" programme mentee.
 Sam has